functional-koans/clojure-koans/README.md

 The only things you need to run the Clojure Koans are:

 - JRE 1.5 or higher
-- clojure-1.2.0.jar
+- clojure-1.3.0-alpha1.jar

-clojure-1.2.0.jar needs to be placed in a directory `lib` under this project.
+clojure-1.3.0-alpha1.jar needs to be placed in a directory `lib` under this project.

-You can use leiningen (http://github.com/technomancy/leiningen) to automatically install the clojure-1.2.0.jar in the right place.
+You can use Leiningen (http://github.com/technomancy/leiningen) to automatically install the Clojure jar in the right place.

 After you have leiningen installed, run